 The case to force him to travel to Serbia opened at City of Westminster Magistrates' Court in central London.

-Legal representatives said Dr Ganic ordered attacks on medical targets and the execution of surrendered soldiers.'Violent clashes'
+Legal representatives said Dr Ganic ordered attacks on medical targets and the execution of surrendered soldiers.

 Outside court, Dr Ganic, 64, said Serbia's extradition case was politically motivated and distorted the facts.

 He said: "They hope to rewrite history because this is a country that committed genocide.
 It is 18 years after these events and there were hundreds and hundreds of incidents of this kind.

 "They are trying to confuse the British judicial system, to say 'we are an organised country that can give a fair trial'."